Helping our energy system break free from fossil fuels

 Wind power is in it for the long run

 Wind power is not only one of the cheapest forms of new energy generation, but it also has a very low carbon footprint.
 Modern wind farms compensate for their own CO2 footprint after just one year of their 25 years in operation.

-In addition, we are focused on reducing any further environmental impact and have set tough targets for how to deal with wind turbines at the end of their life.
-We are aiming to recycle 100% of our wind turbine blades by 2030.
+In addition, we’re focused on reducing any further environmental impact and have set tough targets for how to deal with wind turbines at the end of life: we’re aiming to recycle the turbine blades 100% by 2030.

 Floating wind farms – the next big innovation

 One of the next big developments in wind power is floating wind farms.
 As the name suggests, these are wind turbines whose foundations aren’t fixed to the seabed.